roboticistjoseph/Kamikaze-Robots/README.md

 cppcheck --enable=all --std=c++17 ./src/*.cpp ./include/kamikaze/*.hpp --suppress=missingIncludeSystem --suppress=unmatchedSuppression --suppress=unusedFunction --suppress=missingInclude --suppress=useInitializationList > ../results/cppcheck.txt
 ```
 The results of running ```cppcheck``` can be found in ```/results/cppcheck.txt```.

+## Challenges
+- No existing ROS2 repositories were forund to use as a reference.
+- Compatibility issues were encountered with different ROS versions and packages.
+- As ROS2 Humble is still in development mode, our team ran into various issues when using it.
+Hence, we had to switch to it's predecessor ROS2 foxy.
+- Took time to understand developing a launch file to spawn multiple robots.
+Later, faced difficulties spawning 20 robots in a single gazebo environment.
+- Factoring in the complexity of model file to be spawned, which greatly affects the simulation time.
+- Coordinating each robot's location while planing each robot's goal.
+- As our team is new to using rostests, Github 'codecov', Github CI, time was taken to understand each step and implement them.
+- We ran into troubles maintaining 'version-control', hence we chose to keep the development branches to save progress after merging it to the master branch.

+## License

+This project is licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0) and can be found in the `LICENSE` file.